lsst-sqre/rsp_broadcast/broadcasts/112_recommended_bump.md

 ---
-summary: Notebooks - New recommended image (weekly 37) - see https://ls.st/w37
+summary: Notebooks - New recommended image (weekly 50)
 env:
   - idfprod
   - idfint
-enabled: false
+enabled: true
 category: info
 ---

-The recommended build of the science pipelines available in the RSP Notebook service has been upgraded to 2024 Weekly 37.
+The recommended build of the science pipelines available in the RSP Notebook service has been upgraded to 2024 Weekly 50.
 *We recommend that you exit your notebook session and start a new one to take advantage of the latest release.*

-This release includes the new Butler query system described here: https://community.lsst.org/t/new-butler-query-system-released/9364
+On a minor but much requested note, dark mode now works on the Notebook image selection page.